Sibel Edmonds: Post-FBI

 On June 23, 2004, the retroactive reclassification was challenged in a suit filed by the Project on Government Oversight, citing fear that the group might be retroactively punished for having published the letters on its website.
 The Justice Department tried to get the suit dismissed, and the Justice Department explicitly approved their release to the Project on Government Oversight.
 The reclassification did, however, keep Edmonds from testifying in the class action suit as well as her own whistleblower suit.
-The latter decision was appealed, and Inspector General Glenn A. Fine released a summary of the audit report, claiming "that many of her allegations were supported, that the FBI did not take them seriously enough, and that her allegations were, in fact, the most significant factor in the FBI's decision to terminate her services.
+The latter decision was appealed, and Inspector General Glenn A. Fine released a summary of the audit report, stating "that many of her allegations were supported, that the FBI did not take them seriously enough, and that her allegations were, in fact, the most significant factor in the FBI's decision to terminate her services.
 Rather than investigate Edmonds's allegations vigorously and thoroughly, the FBI concluded that she was a disruption and terminated her contract."

 In August 2004, Edmonds founded the National Security Whistleblowers Coalition (NSWBC), which exists to assist national security whistleblowers through advocacy and reform.

-In September 2005, Edmonds claimed in Vanity Fair that a price was set for Dennis Hastert to withdraw support for the Armenian genocide resolution.
+In September 2005, Edmonds said in Vanity Fair that a price was set for Dennis Hastert to withdraw support for the Armenian genocide resolution.
 That the "...
 Turkish Consulate ... claimed in one recording that the price for Hastert to withdraw the resolution would have been at least $500,000."

 In September 2006, a documentary about Edmonds's case called Kill the Messenger (Une Femme à Abattre) premiered in France.
 The film discusses the Edmonds case and offers interviews with various involved individuals.

 Edmonds gave testimony in August 2009 and gave information that had twice previously been gagged under state secrets privilege.